You must be at least 13 years of age in order to use Snapchat.

 More often than not, social media apps will err on the side of caution and immediately suspend the account in question.

-In other words, if there is any suspicion whatsoever that the person is under 13, they will usually just deactivate the profile until the person’s age can be verified.
+If there is any suspicion that the person is under 13, they will usually just deactivate the profile until the person’s age can be verified.

 In the past, social media companies have terminated accounts belonging to children under 13.